erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 In this section `lcg35_inline`, `exsp_inline` and `system_time`
-use bit operations such as `X band 16#ffffffff` or `X bsr 3` to achieve the desired range, and now we see that this is about 5..10 ns faster than for the `rem` operation in the previous section.  `lcg35_inline` is now 3 times faster.
+use bit operations such as `X band 16#ffffffff` or `X bsr 3` to achieve the desired range, and now we see that this is about 5 to 10 ns faster than for the `rem` operation in the previous section.  `lcg35_inline` is now 3 times faster.

 `unique_phash2` still uses BIF coded integer division to achieve